MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/oceh-customer-360-overview-of-the-existing-challenges.md

 ## Case

 Use the case form to search for an existing case in omnichannel and select the case to link it to the conversation.
-If the record doesn't exist, you can create a new case using the **Create Case** button.
+If the record doesn't exist, you can create a new case using the **+ Add Case** button.
 After you create, search the record and then select it to link to the conversation.

 > [!div class='mx-imgBorder']
 > ![Case section in the customer summary form](../../media/customer-summary-issue-snapshot.PNG "Case section in the customer summary form")